 Notification Delivery Path:

-- Urban Airship passes requests to the appropriate service provider (GCM, APNS, etc) as individual push messages addressed to each device.
+- Airship passes requests to the appropriate service provider (FCM, APNS, etc) as individual push messages addressed to each device.

 - The service provider performs the delivery of the push notification to actual devices.